 As a home health nurse, most of your day is spent independently, providing one-on-one care for your patient.
 Without a team of doctors, nurses, and other medical professionals just down the hall for extra support, you must be able to think quickly on your feet and have confidence in your abilities as a nurse.
 Still, don’t mistake autonomy for isolation.
 Home health nurses work collaboratively with the larger care team, particularly the patient’s primary care physician, to ensure the care plan is being followed and adjustments are made as necessary.
 Depending on the patient, the care team may also include case managers, medical social workers, in-home therapists, and home health aides.

 Deeper Relationships with Patients & Families

 Home health care is ideal for nurses who enjoy interacting and forming close, meaningful relationships with their patients.
-Because you care for patients on a one-on-one basis in the comfort of their own homes, you get to spend more time with them than you would in an acute care setting.
+Because you care for patients on a one-on-one basis in the comfort of their own homes, one of the advantages of working in home care is you get to spend more time with them than you would in an acute care setting.
 This allows them to talk with you and share stories about their life.
-Home health RNs have the chance to build long-lasting, deep relationships with their patients and families – something that is unheard of in most clinical settings.
+One of the benefits of working in home health care is the chance to build long-lasting, deep relationships with patients and their families – something that is unheard of in most clinical settings.

 A career as a home health RN can be enormously rewarding, with new opportunities to make a difference in the lives of your patients each day.
 Are you interested in learning more about becoming a home health care nurse?
 Visit our Careers page to join our Talent Network and search for available opportunities in your area.